EdDuarte/website/content/posts/erlang-poker-ml.md

 This lets us know if the chance to get other more valuable ranks is high enough for it to be worth a raise or a call.

+# {{< anchor link="#final" >}}Final thoughts {#final}

+That's all!
+With all these modules, our knowledge management system for Texas Hold'em outcome prediction is complete!
+In a way, we used Eresye to store state, essentially getting around the functional and immutable nature of Erlang.
+There might have been better ways to keep the statelessness by passing the complete records around every function, but regardless, the decision-tree classifier is completely stateless and, surprisingly, highly readable and maintainable.

+Give it a go!
+And as always - feel free to [get in touch](mailto:hi@edduarte.com).

 <script async src="/js/math-code.js"></script>
 <script async src="//cdn.bootcss.com/mathjax/2.7.1/MathJax.js?config=TeX-MML-AM_CHTML"></script>